Skip to main content

 For women undergoing hormonal optimization protocols, such as low-dose testosterone therapy, understanding these dynamics is paramount.
 A woman with low SHBG due to underlying insulin resistance may require a different dosing strategy than a woman with high SHBG.
 Her lifestyle choices will directly impact the pharmacodynamics of the therapy.

-By implementing a regimen that improves insulin sensitivity and raises SHBG, she can achieve a more stable and predictable hormonal environment, potentially requiring lower doses of exogenous hormones and achieving better clinical outcomes.
+By implementing a diet and exercise regimen that improves insulin sensitivity and raises SHBG, she can achieve a more stable and predictable hormonal environment, potentially requiring lower doses of exogenous hormones and achieving better clinical outcomes.
 This systems-biology perspective elevates the role of lifestyle from a supportive measure to a primary therapeutic tool in the clinical management of female hormonal health.

 References